6. Running group-level BrainSuite BIDS App¶

 /path/to/local/input /path/to/local/output group --modelspec modelspec.json

-is the converted Singularity BrainSuite BIDS App image.
+where bids_brainsuite_v23a.simg is the Singularity-based BrainSuite BIDS App image.

 Tip